Skip to content

 Immediate Effects of Cocaine

 Crack Cocaine, or Cocaine, also known as Coke, is an extremely fast-acting central nervous system stimulant that delivers an intense brief euphoric high.
-The effects of cocaine prevail for mere minutes to an hour, depending on how the drug is consumed.
+The effects of cocaine prevail for minutes to an hour, depending on how the drug is consumed.

 The rate of onset of cocaine’s effects, and the entire duration of action, is affected by the method of consumption.
 Below are cocaine’s effects according to how the drug was used: